Make-School-Courses/FEW-1.1-Web-Foundations/11 - JavaScript Class Objects Intro/README.md

   - Add properties
   - Add methods

-## Overview/TT I
+## Overview

+- Why use Objects?
+- What is an Object?
+- What is prototype?
--
+  - Using Prototype

 ## In Class Activity I

-- I do, We do, You do
-- Reading & Discussion Questions in small groups
-- Draw a picture/diagram
-- Complete Challenges solo or in pair
-- Q&A about tutorials
-- Pair up and code review
+- Make an object that represents...
+  - A User
-- Pair program
+  - A Car
-- Formative assessment
+  - A cat
-- Form into groups
-- etc (get creative :D)
+- Let's try that again
+  - Make an Object that represents an RPG character

-## Overview/TT II (optional)
+## Overview/TT II

+- Inheritence in JS
+- proto

 ## In Class Activity II (optional)